rubinius/rubinius/web/doc/en/tools/profiler.markdown

 ### Example of Flat Output

-The following script is the basis of both profile examples below.
+The following script is the basis of both profile examples below:

     class F
       def foo(a)